Gargett, Queensland: Education

 Gargett State School is a government primary (Prep-6) school for boys and girls at Tom Lynch Street (21.1557°S 148.7407°E).
 In 2018, the school had an enrolment of 25 students with 3 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

+There are no secondary schools in Gargett.
+The nearest government secondary school is Mirani State High School in Mirani to the east.

 Amenities

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at Mackay-Eungella Road.

 The Gargett branch of the Queensland Country Women's Association meets at the QCWA Hall in Jim Moule Street.